 Despite the vagueness of mold remediation on the legal level, they're a bit more clear-cut in terms of insurance.
 Under renters rights, your landlord is responsible for mold problems within the structure of your rental apartment, house or condo, such as on the walls, ceiling and floor.

 If a mold bloom occurs in any of these areas and damages your belongings, you will probably have to go through your landlord's insurance to file a claim and get reimbursed for the damage.
-Should your landlord choose not to repair mold damage that they're responsible for, you may have to use legal recourse.
+Should your landlord choose not to repair mold damage they're responsible for, you may have to use legal recourse.

 When you're responsible for mold damage

-How to remove mold
+How to prevent mold in rental

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.